Team-D-13/Quanta/Readme.md

 ## Quanta Keywords...

-[Aura]              - Ignores the first instance of damage received and loses [Aura].
+[Aura]              - Ignores the first instance of damage received (or attempt at destruction) and loses [Aura].

 [Guard]             - One unit with [Guard] must be a target of an attack if present.